Improving Video Instance Segmentation via Temporal Pyramid Routing: Method

 \subsection{Temporal Pyramid Routing}

-\textbf{Temporal Pyramid Dynamic Routing Space} The basic task for dynamic network is routing space design, which determines the potential capacity of the network.
-In this work, we use feature pyramid to represent multi-scale information of each frame, and feature pyramids from a video to capture temporal information.
-The routing space is designed to control the information flow along both temporal dimension and scale dimension.
+\textbf{Temporal Pyramid Dynamic Routing Space.} The basic task for dynamic network is routing space design, which determines the potential capacity of the network.
+In this work, we use feature pyramid to represent multiscale information of each frame, and feature pyramids from a video to capture temporal information.
+The routing space is designed to control the information flow along both the temporal and scale dimensions.
 Feature pyramids go through the routing space, and are conditionally refined by selected paths.
-The whole routing process is defined as Temporal Pyramid Dynamic Routing (TPR).
-Finally, task-specific heads are attached to the refined feature pyramid for down-stream tasks, such detection, segmentation and tracking.
-To be noted, it is a plug-and-play module which can be applied for any method using feature pyramid as input, which is also verified in Sec.~\ref{sec:youtubevis}.
+The whole routing process is defined as Temporal Pyramid Routing (TPR).
+Finally, task-specific heads are attached to the refined feature pyramid for down-stream tasks, such as detection, segmentation and tracking.
+To be noted, it is a plug-and-play module that can be applied to any method using feature pyramid as input, which is verified in Sec.~\ref{sec:youtubevis}.

 As shown in Fig.~\ref{fig:methods}(a), we take two feature pyramid inputs in one video sequence as an example.
 One feature pyramid $X_{s}^{q}$ is from the query frame $q$ (i.e., current frame, denoted as blue rectangles) and the other feature pyramid $X_{s}^{r}$ is from the reference frame $r$ (i.e., support frame, denoted as green rectangles).
-The input two feature pyramids goes through TPR, which routes temporal information via Dynamic Aligned Cell Routing (DACR) and scale information via Cross Pyramid Routing (CPR).
-DACR absorbs the most relevant information from reference frame in a pixel-wise manner scale by scale, while CPR routes the absorbed information to other scales.
+The two input feature pyramids go through TPR, which routes temporal information via Dynamic Aligned Cell Routing (DACR) and scale information via Cross Pyramid Routing (CPR).
+DACR absorbs the most relevant information from the reference frame in a pixel-wised manner scale by scale and CPR routes the absorbed information to other scales.
 We will specify the designing details of these two components.